vatpac-technology/sops/docs/aerodromes/classc/Darwin.md

 Two simultaneous landings may be conducted by both day and night.
 A simultaneous takeoff and landing may only be conducted by day.

 #### Runway Mode
-The only approved LAHSO mode at YPDN is **36A/29AD**.
+The only approved LAHSO mode at YPDN is **29AD36A**.
 Runway 36 is considered the active runway, while runway 29 is considered the passive runway.

-#### ATIS
-When LAHSO is in use, the ATIS OPR INFO shall include:
-`LAND AND HOLD SHORT OPERATIONS IN PROGRESS`

 ### Circuit Operations
 VFR aircraft that will operate only in ADCs airspace shall be assigned SSR code 0100